dgalassi99/commodity_lab/docs/market_basics.md

 **Contango:** future price above the expected spot price.
 Because converge must occurr, contango implies that future prices are falling over time.

 **Backwardation:** future price below the expected spot price.
-Because converge must occurr, contango implies that future prices are increasing over time.
+Because converge must occurr, backwardation implies that future prices are increasing over time.

 Consider we purchase today a future contract due in one year (spot at 60 USD).
 If today's future price is